lyq105/bbfmm/myexamples/readme.txt

-This folder contains numerical examples by using Black box Fast multipole Method.
+This folder contains numerical examples by using bbfmm.